palantir/conjure-java-example/README.md

    ```diff
    + com.palantir.conjure.python:* = 3.4.0
    ```
-4. run `./gradlew compileConjurePython` to generate new bindings for python.
+4. run `./gradlew compileConjure` to generate new bindings for python.

 ##### Generate Java retrofit interfaces
 Similar to how we add the conjure generation for python above, we can add a new project to generate java retrofit interfaces